 - CTAs must be prominent and clear, to ensure they are read by people scanning

-- Using CTAs look like buttons makes the intent to promote clicks very apparent
+- Using CTAs to look like buttons makes the intent to promote clicks very apparent

-All nonprofit newsletter templates put this at the bottom of the email.
+All nonprofit newsletter templates are put at the bottom of the email.
 It should include:

 - Contact details including social media buttons (if these are not included in any CTA)

 It’s important to remember that 42% of all emails are read on mobile devices, so do not clog up your footer with unnecessary links.
 Keep it minimal or use different templates for mobile and desktop.